 No Dispute of Material Fact

-Another example would be a debt collection case in which the plaintiff can clearly establish the existence of the debt.
+Another example would be a debt collection case in which the plaintiff can establish the existence of the debt.
 Meanwhile, the defendant cannot and does not dispute the debt.
 The material fact on which the case rests is established without question.
 Therefore, a summary judgment could be rendered on the plaintiff’s request.

 A Lot of Facts to Contend With

 On the surface, it doesn’t seem like summary judgments should be too difficult to obtain.
 So why are they so rare?
 Because there are a lot of facts to contend with in any civil case.
-Very few cases revolve around a single material fact it is easily proved or disproved.
+Very few cases revolve around a material fact that is easily proved or disproved.
 There are almost always additional considerations.

 After a Summary Judgment is Entered